szopian/drum-machine/README.md

-# Front End Libraries Projects - Build a Drum Machine
+# Front End Libraries Projects - Build a Drum Machine FreeCodeCamp

  Was used..

- ### HTML, JavaScript, CSS, Bootstrap
+ ### HTML, JavaScript, CSS and Bootstrap

- to complete this project!
+ to complete this project from FreeCodeCamp!

  Enojoy SOUNDS!!